 This program is accredited with the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Program number is #0643.
-The Radiologic Technology Program was accredited in 2019 and awarded a 3-year accreditation term.
-The next site visit is scheduled for fall 2021.
+The Radiologic Technology Program earned accreditation in 2022 for a five-year term.
 Program accreditation link: https://portal.jrcertaccreditation.org/accreditation-history.